When Social Care is Involved with your Child

 Southend's group for parents of looked after children

 We also run a regular group for parents whose children are looked after.
 This group offers support and information to parents who have a child or children who are looked after by us.
-The group meets in St John's Church at the bottom of the high street about 6 times a year.
+The group meets about 6 times a year.

 Parents tell us they do not understand the processes involved in the looked after children system.
 If they do not understand how the system works they cannot work together with social workers in the best interests of their children.

-We meet about 6 times a year and parents who have come to the meetings tell us they find the meetings helpful and supportive.
+We meet about 6 times a year in St John's Church at the bottom of the high street and parents who come to these meetings tell us they find them helpful and supportive.

 This group is an important way for managers to get feedback from parents about how they feel the system works.
 We use feedback from the group to improve the way we work with parents to improve outcomes for their children.

-Information leaflets for parents are available and we also answer any general questions about how we work.
+Guest speakers attend, as requested by parents, information leaflets are available and we also answer any general questions about the work we do.

 We write to parents to invite them to the meetings if we think it would be helpful and they would feel able to participate.
 We also ask social workers and reviewing officers to tell parents about the group and encourage them to attend.
 If you would like to come to our meetings but haven't received an invitation please ask your child's social worker for details of the next meeting.